-The 7 day weather forecast summary for Catalunya Circuit:
+The 2 day current weather summary for Catalunya Circuit:

-The next 7 day outlook for Catalunya Circuit shows the average daytime maximum temperature will be around 15°C, with a high for the week of 17°C expected on the afternoon of Thursday 5th.
+The outlook for Catalunya Circuit in the week ahead shows the average daytime maximum temperature will be around 31°C, with a high for the week of 32°C expected on the afternoon of Monday 3rd.

-The average minimum temperature will be 5°C, dipping to its lowest on the morning of Friday 6th at 3°C.
+The mean minimum temperature will be 21°C, dipping to its lowest on the morning of Monday 3rd at 20°C.

 Expect the week ahead to